microsoft/dynamics-365-contact-center/README.md

 5. Run command `npm run build`, dist/SNExampleCTIDriver.js file will get generated inside /SNExampleCTIDriver folder

-6. **Configure Custom CTI Driver:** Follow one of the three approaches described in the [Common CTI Driver Configuration](#common-cti-driver-configuration) section above.
-When uploading to web resource or hosting externally, use the `dist/SNExampleCTIDriver.js` file.
+6. **Configure Custom CTI Driver:** Follow the web resource approach (Approach 1) described in the [Common CTI Driver Configuration](#common-cti-driver-configuration) section above.
+Upload the `dist/SNExampleCTIDriver.js` file to the web resource.

 7. Add the URL generated in Step 6 (based on your chosen approach) to the respective OpenFrame Configuration as shown in the screenshot below: